GingerbreadDev/imgur-mirror-bot/README.markdown

 **A.** - If you have RES (Reddit Enhancement Suite) enabled with the inline image viewer, it will intelligently transform imgur.com page links to direct image links.

+**Q.** - I posted an image link, but the bot didn't mirror it!

+**A.** - imgur-mirror-bot will only mirror images if some conditions are met:
+* The image is not already on imgur.com.
+* The image has a positive score above a certain value.

+These conditions are subject to change as the bot is refined.

 ## Tell me more
 You're free to contact me by messaging the bot: [Compose a Message](http://reddit.com/message/compose?to=imgur-mirror-bot)